Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 Your Wedding Ceremony Photography

 Couples are usually so engaged with the registrar and trying to ensure they get everything right that they don’t often notice me.
-They always say how quickly it goes, so my advice is to savour every moment and be rest assured that I am capturing it all to help you remember in the years to come.
+They always say how quickly it goes, so my advice is to savour every moment and rest assured that I am capturing it all to help you remember in the years to come.

 I try to shoot from all angles for a good variety of images.
-Below I include a series of photographs that demonstrate this:
+Below, I include a series of photographs that demonstrate this:

 The Pimlico Room is one of the brighter and smaller ceremony rooms, with the fireplace providing a stunning backdrop for the rings exchange photos.